 top of page

-ABOUT THE RADLAB
+ABOUT THE IDEA HUB

 In the fall of 2014, Ryan Cameron read a spam email entitled, “Build your own supercomputer out of Raspberry Pi boards” where he saw the plans of a Boise State doctoral student who needed a supercomputer while the one he normally used was down for maintenance.
 He built one from a Linux-based Raspberry Pi cluster.
 Gathering together interested Creighton IT professionals and student interns and following online instructions, they built a supercomputer.
 This was the start of the research computing center at Creighton which has grown into a much needed resource.